 - 1. Review and select a subset of the available dynamically downscaled datasets (i.e., combinations of GCMs and scenarios).
-The selected subset should be representative of plausible future patterns of mean precipitation, ET0, and temperature of the CVM watershed. - 2.
-Review and select representative future cultural conditions consistent with the water demand and supply plan scenarios.
+The selected subset should be representative of plausible future patterns of precipitation, ET0, and temperature of the CVM watershed.
+Watermaster will host a peer review workshop to present the proposed selected datasets and gather feedback. - Review and select representative future cultural conditions consistent with the water demand and supply plan scenarios.
 This includes a combination of future land use and applied water patterns.
 As the Chino Basin is expected to be built out by 2040, and the land use change from agricultural to urban uses is not expected to significantly affect DIPAW, it is practical to assume a single future land use to combine with the selected range of applied water patterns to characterize representative future cultural conditions. - 3.
-Incorporate the chosen combinations of climate datasets and cultural conditions into the CVM: - Execute the HSPF and R4 models are executed with the land use data, precipitation, and ET0 datasets from the climate projection.
-The results of the HSPF and R4 simulation (including DIPAW, stormwater discharge to streams, and stormwater recharge) will be used as input data of the MODFLOW model of CVM. - Develop SAR discharges from the upper SAR watershed at Riverside Narrows based on regional model results (e.g., Geoscience, 2020b) which should include the climate projection as part of the model input.
+Incorporate the chosen combinations of climate datasets and cultural conditions into the CVM: - Execute the HSPF and R4 models with the land use data, precipitation, and ET0 datasets from the climate projection.
+The results of the HSPF and R4 simulation (including DIPAW, stormwater discharge to streams, and stormwater recharge) will be used as input data of the MODFLOW model of CVM. - Develop SAR discharges from the upper SAR watershed at Riverside Narrows based on results from other regional models that include the same or similar climate projections as part of the model input.
+If appropriate regional models are unavailable, then a method will be developed to estimate future discharges.
 The estimated SAR discharges at Riverside Narrows will be used as input data to the MODFLOW model of CVM.